 Gartner has further identified 10 emerging technology trends that are likely to influence the growth in the five segments.
-These include three cloud technologies, infrastructure as a service (IaaS), integrated platform as a service (iPaas) and communications platform as a service (cPaaS).
+These include three cloud technologies, infrastructure as a service, Integrated PaaS and Communications PaaS.

 Workforce analytics, workstream collaboration, video message-oriented middleware, storage and cybersecurity are some of the other technologies that will enable the digital transformation efforts in organizations.

 In its mid-year global tech market outlook for 2017 and 2018, Forrester Research has predicted a 4 percent increase in spend by both businesses and governments in 2018.
-Software and tech consulting services spending will accelerate to upwards of 6 percent.
+Software and tech consulting services spending will accelerate to more than 6 percent.

-Additionally, the spending on cloud platform services and cloud applications will grow at double-digit rates.
+Additionally, the spending on cloud platform services and cloud applications will grow at bring to next line.